-In response to the COVID-19 pandemic and guidance from our elected officials, we will not be approving Special Use Permits that plan to have more than 10 people in attendance.
-If you would like to tentatively reserve a date for a wedding or event you can email your Special Use Permit application to firstname.lastname@example.org and we will pencil you in on the calendar.
-Also, the wedding Venue upstairs in the Visitor Center will be unavailable through at least the 20th of January (pending improved COVID-19 statistics).
-All applications with more than 10 people will also need to submit the COVID-19 Event Planning Template with their applications before they will be considered.
+In response to the COVID-19 pandemic and guidance from our elected officials, we will not be approving Special Use Permits that plan to have more than 50 people in attendance.
+If you would like to tentatively reserve a date for a wedding or event you can email your Special Use Permit application to email@example.com and we will pencil you in on the calendar.
+Also, the wedding Venue upstairs in the Visitor Center will be unavailable until Grand County becomes moderate risk rather than high risk.
+All applications with more than 50 people will also need to submit the COVID-19 Event Planning Template with their applications before they will be considered since they have to be approved by the regional manager and local health department.

 Weddings & Elopement Ceremonies at Dead Horse Point State Park are permitted via the Special Use Permit process.
 Multiple site options for groups of various sizes are potentially available.
 Look through the Dead Horse Point Wedding Packet before contacting the park to obtain your permit.